About Us

 • Open-source only.
 All of our analysis is based on publicly available information — news reports, government publications, court documents, academic research, and official statements.

-• Non-partisan.
-We document interference regardless of which political party, ideology, or government is involved.
-Foreign interference is a threat to all democracies, not a partisan issue.
+• Non-partisan and balanced.
+We document interference regardless of which political party, ideology, or government is involved — including Western governments.
+Foreign interference is a global phenomenon, not a one-sided narrative.

 • Structured data.
 Every incident we track is classified and tagged, making it possible to analyze patterns over time rather than treating each event in isolation.